-A breast cancer diagnosis is often accompanied by a series of challenges including changes to the family dynamics, complications in the workplace and poor or non-existent social interactions, that place the diagnosed person in a condition of greater vulnerability, affecting their self-esteem and general self-perception.
-When breast cancer metastasizes, these challenges increase, generating even more stress and crises.
-In Costa Rica, the management and care of breast cancer are not directed specifically to the population in advanced stages or with confirmed metastasis.
-In addition, there is currently no record to distinguish the exact number of metastatic breast cancer (MBC) patients treated from the total number of breast cancer diagnosed cases per hospital, nor a team of actors that can directly address the challenges that these women face.
+A breast cancer diagnosis is often accompanied by a series of challenges including changes to family dynamics, complications in the workplace and poor or non-existent social interactions, which can increase the vulnerability of the individual diagnosed, affect their self-esteem and general self-perception.
+When breast cancer is metastatic, these challenges often increase, creating additional stress and potential personal crises.
+In Costa Rica, the management and care of breast cancer patients is adapted specifically to those with advanced stage or metastatic disease.
+In addition, there is currently no data to determine the number of metastatic breast cancer (MBC) patients from the total number of breast cancer cases diagnosed per hospital, nor a team of actors that can directly address the challenges that these women face.

-(Information from the project description and context is compiled from the grant application)
+(Information from the project description and context is compiled from the final SPARC report)